How do I calculate Zakat on jewellery?

 In Islam offering Zakat is one of the five pillars of Islam.
 It is a charitable contribution that every adult, mentally stable and financially able Muslim has to offer in order to support those less fortunate.

 Zakat is obligatory when a certain amount of money, called the nisab is reached or exceeded.
 Zakat is not obligatory if the amount owned is less than this nisab.
-The nisab threshold for gold is 85g (or 7.2 Tolas / Boris' / Voris')
+The nisab threshold for gold is 87.48g (3 ounces or 7.2 Tolas / Boris' / Voris') and the nisab threshold for silver is 21 ounces (612.36g) or their cash equivalent.

 Zakat is based on giving 2.5% of total savings within a lunar year.
 These savings include cash in hand, income earned on investments, funds currently in bank accounts and precious metal objects (e.g. Gold or Silver) There is no Zakat due on platinum or palladium or other precious metals apart from gold and silver.
 Diamonds and gemstones (pearls, sapphires, rubies, corals, etc) are also exempt from Zakat.